- François Timoléon Maurel was a French inventor who devised a calculating machine in 1841.

 In 1846 Maurel patented (this time together with his older friend—the engineer Jean Jayet (1796-1856,) an improved version of the machine (see the patent FR4777).
-The prototype of the device was presented at the Exposition nationale de 1849 à Paris and caused a sensation, being awarded with the gold medal.
-Subsequently the machine awarded the Prix de mécanique of the Fondation Montyon.
-Maurel was holder of another French patent from 1860 for calculating machine (No. 46757), as well as several patents in other countries, e.g. Austria and England.
+The prototype of the device was presented at the Exposition nationale de 1849 à Paris and caused a sensation, being awarded the gold medal.
+Subsequently, the machine was awarded the Prix de mécanique of the Fondation Montyon.
+Maurel was the holder of another French patent from 1860 for a calculating machine (No. 46757), as well as several patents in other countries, e.g. Austria and England.

 The Arithmaurel of Maurel and Jayet from 1854 (© Musée des arts et métiers, Paris)